fsevents/fsevents/Readme.md

 Native access to OS X FSEvents via [node.js](http://nodejs.org/).

 The FSEvents API in OS X allows applications to register for notifications of changes to a given directory tree.
 It is very fast and lightweight alternative to kqueue.

+This is a low-level library.
+Check out for [Chokidar](https://www.npmjs.com/package/chokidar) if you need a solid file watching package that's using FSEvents.

 * [Module Site & GitHub](https://github.com/strongloop/fsevents)
 * [NPM Page](https://npmjs.org/package/fsevents)